-Find out the purchase rate per unit of each grade of material assuming that all grades yield the same rate of profit.
+Required: Calculate the purchase rate per unit of each grade of material, assuming that all grades yield the same rate of profit.

 = (28,000 / 1,00,000) x 100

-Calculate the cost of raw material per kg. of saleable casting.
+Required: Calculate the cost of raw materials per kg. of saleable casting.